-*If an applicant wishes to change to a program outside of the College/School to which they originally applied or change to a higher-level degree program, then submission of a new application, supporting application materials, and payment of another application fee are required.
+- If an applicant wishes to change to a program outside of the College/School to which they originally applied or change to a higher-level degree program, then submission of a new application, supporting application materials, and payment of a new application fee are required.

 - Starting the first day of class, a student can submit a completed Change of Major form to the Office of Graduate Education.
 The College/School reserves the right to request that the student submit a full application for admission, including the application fee.